DMXCore/Utility/README.md

-# Public issues for DMX Core Utility
+# Public repository for DMX Core Utility
-This is where bug reports and feature requests can be added and tracked for the DMX Core Utility
+This is where bug reports, feature requests and wiki pages can be added and tracked for the DMX Core Utility